arlowatts/torys-map/worldbuilding/adventures/tuvdaks-gift.md

 The open book on the desk is a partial record of all magical artifacts created over the centuries, whether by kobolds or dragons.
 When the characters find it, it is open to a page summarizing the properties of various magical crowns.
 It explains that crowns typically bestow mental powers to their users.
 For example, the book describes the Crown of Dominion as an ancient artifact that would grant the wearer the ability to control the minds of others.
 Alternatively, a crown called Citherei granted its wearer full clarity and independence of mind, blocking any attempts to magical influence the wearer's thoughts.

-One of the books on the bookshelves has a page bookmarked, which is visible without opening the book (although it must be removed from the shelf first).
-It is an index of all the dragons that have lived on Oro-oro-ponoro-poron for the past 800 years.
+If the characters closely investigate the bookshelf, they might notice that one of the shelves has a shallower back than the others, implying that there is some space between it and the wall.
+By carefully prying at the backboard, they might find that it is removable.
+Behind it is a single book, describing all the dragons that have lived on Oro-oro-ponoro-poron for the past 800 years.
 The book is a few decades out of date, but dragons live for centuries so any differences are minor.
-It is bookmarked on the page about Ice, the island's only black dragon.
+It is bookmarked to the page about Ice, the island's only black dragon.
 Read the section about [Ice](../locations/oro-oro-ponoro-poron/index.md#ice) to the characters.
-This should give the characters a strong indication of what Paparnad wants to do with the Crown of Noruchtohl if they can make the connection.
+This should give the characters a strong indication of what Paparnad plans to do with the Crown of Noruchtohl if they can make the connection.

 ### Paparnad's workshop

-### Cob alley
+As one of the clan's leading magical researchers, Paparnad has access to his own private workshop where he tests and develops new spells and magic items.
+The workshop houses a writing desk where Paparnad makes research notes, and a worktable where he enchants magical items.
+In the corner is also an empty coat rack.

+On the desk is a pile of notes about the Cloak of Invisibility that Paparnad has been developing.
+The latest notes, dated over the past month, describe various successful tests of the cloak.
+The final page states that the cloak is almost ready for use - it makes the wearer fully transparent, but a faint shimmer in the air around them would give away their presence to a careful observer.

+With the help of the Gorgor Counter, the characters might find that there is no Cloak of Invisibility in this room, allowing them to possibly infer that Paparnad is using it to escape.

 ### The Great Hall

+Since the Great Hall stands at a crossroads of many important tunnels beneath the Bekebel Citadel, it is normally filled with kobolds running to and fro.
+However, since the lockdown was imposed on the entire citadel, the Great Hall stands eerily empty, the characters footsteps echoing beneath the lofty ceiling.
+To add to the lonely feeling, the rope Taccar swung from still hangs above the stage.

+The characters might start by finding the place where the Crown of Noruchtohl landed in the crowd.
+In fact, just where they would expect the crown to have fallen, there is a blackened and cracked floor tile, as though lightning had struck that spot.
+The Gorgor Counter clicks when brought close.

+From that spot, the nearest exit is directly north.
+If the characters choose to investigate the exit, they will find a small scrap of fabric snagged on a splinter of rock.
+This was Satasha's pocket - and indeed, nearby is a small scrap of paper that reads "229 SOOT RD".

+## Chapter 3 - Pursuit

+Either from the notepad in Paparnad's chambers or the scrap of paper in the Great Hall, the characters hopefully now know where Paparnad and Satasha met to hand off the Crown of Noruchtohl.